George Morrison (1919–2000)

 1919

-George Morrison is born to James and Barbara (née Mesaba) Morrison on September 30, 1919, in Chippewa City, east of the town of Grand Marais, northern Minnesota.
-He was the third of twelve children.
-He is enrolled in the Grand Portage (Lake Superior) Band of Chippewa.
-Morrison’s artwork was shaped by his life growing up along the North Shore of Lake Superior and by his Ojibwe heritage.
+George Morrison is born to James and Barbara (née Mesaba) Morrison on September 30, 1919, Chippewa City, east of the town Grand Marais, northern Minnesota, enrolled in the Grand Portage (Lake Superior) Band of Chippewa.1 He is the third of twelve children.

 1920–1929